PepScribe

 GH released from the pituitary acts on the liver to produce insulin-like growth factor 1 (IGF-1), the mediator of many of GH's anabolic and metabolic effects.
 Sermorelin dosing is sometimes monitored via IGF-1 levels, which integrate GH exposure over hours and days.

-Feedback Safety
+Feedback safety

 Physiologic ceiling on GH